TylerMclaughlin/computational-harmony/readme.md

 Mathematical displays are marked off with `\[` and `\]`, as in *e*<sup>*i**π*</sup> = −1

-Before we can visualize scale networks, we have to reshape of the data.
+Before we can visualize scale networks, we have to reshape the data.

 <a name="wrangling" /> Data Wrangling
 -------------------------------------